-Research plays a central role: as a source of innovative ideas, and as a tool for assessing their impact, cost-effectiveness, and scalability.
-We are very much interested in supporting policy reforms that could improve the equity or efficiency of public sector performance.
-We support investments in public, private, and nonprofit activities, using all available financial instruments.
+Research plays a central role: as a source of innovative ideas, and as a tool for assessing their impact, cost-effectiveness and scalability.
+We are very interested in supporting policy reforms that could improve the equity or efficiency of public sector performance.
+We support investments in public, private and non-profit activities, using all available financial instruments.

-GIF construes “innovations” broadly, to include behavioral nudges and organizational innovations as well as hardware and software.
+GIF construes “innovation” broadly, to include behavioural nudges and organisational innovations as well as hardware and software.
 Some examples include:

 The role of research and evidence at GIF